 For example, a class action complaint was filed on September 26, 2018 in the United States District Court for the Southern District of New York (and transferred to the United States District Court for the District of Massachusetts by stipulation of the parties and Order of the Court dated November 20, 2018).
 The complaint, as amended, or the Complaint, alleged that we and our Chief Executive Officer, former Chief Financial Officer and certain of our other executive officers violated certain federal securities laws, specifically under Sections 10(b) and 20(a) of the Exchange Act, and Rule 10b-5 promulgated thereunder.
 The plaintiff sought unspecified damages on behalf of a purported class of purchasers of our common stock between September 20, 2017 and September 12, 2018.
-On March 23, 2020, the Court granted our motion to dismiss and dismissed the Complaint, which the Court denied by Memorandum & Order dated March 12, 2021.
+On March 23, 2020, the Court granted our motion to dismiss and dismissed the Complaint without prejudice, and subsequently in March 2021 denied plaintiffs' motion seeking leave to file a further amended complaint.
+Plaintiffs did not file a notice of appeal from such denial.
 This type of litigation is often expensive and diverts management's attention and resources, which could adversely affect the operation of our business.
 If we are ultimately required to pay significant defense costs, damages or settlement amounts, in excess of our insurance coverage, such payments could adversely affect our operations.

 We may be the target of similar litigation in the future.
-For example, on September 12, 2019, the Chester County Employees Retirement Fund, individually and on behalf of all others similarly situated, filed a purported securities class action complaint alleging violation of federal securities laws against us, certain of our current and former directors and officers, and the underwriters of our November 14, 2017 public stock offering, in the Supreme Court of the State of New York, New York County, or the New York State Securities Litigation.
-We believe the allegations in the New York State Securities Litigation are without merit and we intend to defend the case vigorously.
-This litigation and future litigation could result in substantial costs and divert our management's attention and resources, which could cause serious harm to our business, operating results and financial condition.
+For example, on September 12, 2019, the Chester County Employees Retirement Fund, individually and on behalf of all others similarly situated, filed a purported securities class action complaint alleging violation of federal securities laws against us, certain of our current and former directors and officers, and the underwriters of our November 14, 2017 public stock offering, in the Supreme Court of the State of New York, New York County.
+While we believe the allegations in the New York State Securities Litigation are without merit, in August 2021 the parties reached an agreement in principle to resolve the matter.
+Any settlement is subject to court approval.
+Future litigation could result in substantial costs and divert our management's attention and resources, which could cause serious harm to our business, operating results and financial condition.
 We maintain liability insurance; however, if any costs or expenses associated with this or any other litigation exceed our insurance coverage, we may be forced to bear some or all of these costs and expenses directly, which could be substantial.